threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 | Total yearly rewards           | 590.77     |
 | Staking yearly ROI in TFT (%)  | 1.18154    |

-With Table 8, we use a monthly revenues of 8,000$USD for the TFGrid.
+For Table 8, we use a monthly revenues of 8,000$USD for the TFGrid.

 | Table 8.
 Delegator staking     |            |
 | ------------------------------ | ---------- |